rgrempel/elm-web-api/README.md

 of this page a graphic that indicates which browsers I'm testing against.
 Let me know if you think I should try out some older verions as well.

-For the moment, I'm not thinking too hard about supporting node.js as well.
-That's a somewhat larger issue for Elm (it requires some shimming even to get elm-lang/core to work).
-Furthermore, it might make sense to have a separate package to wrap node.js-oriented APIs (and provide appropriate shims), even if there is some overlap.

 ## Installation